Bayer-Group/BayerCLAW/doc/custom_queue.md

     - QueuePriority: Priority level for the job queue.
 Jobs from a queue with a higher QueuePriority number will be prioritized those from a queue with lower QueuePriority (but see [below](#on-queue-priority-levels) for caveats).
 [Optional, default=10]
-- Source parameters
-    - ResourceBucketName: The resource S3 bucket associated with your BayerCLAW installation.
-This will usually be something like `<installation name>-resources-<account id>`.
-[Required]
 - Compute parameters
     - AmiId: The Amazon Machine Image (AMI) to use to launch EC2 instances.
-[Required]
+If set to `Auto`, AWS Batch will select an appropriate machine image for the EC2 instance being launched.
+Otherwise, you may specify a custom (ECS-enabled!)
+AMI.
+[Optional, default=Auto]
     - RequestType: Choose whether to run Spot or On-Demand instances.
 [Optional, defaul=Spot]
     - InstanceTypes: A comma-separated list of EC2 instance types to use.
 Enter `optimal` to allow AWS Batch to choose a suitable instance type from among the M4, C4, or R4 instance families.